You are here

 This employment opportunity is open to all applicants.

-Reporting to the Supervisor, Community Corrections South Baffin, the incumbent is responsible for coordinating the community programming and risk assessment needs of clients serving community sentences imposed by the Nunavut Court.
-They will be responsible for the direct supervision of all adults and youth serving probation, deferred custody and conditional sentences.
-The role will include the administration of the Nunavut Fines Option Program.
-The incumbent will have to investigate charges and give evidence in court concerning violations of the court orders they are responsible for.
-This role will provide counseling and identify community support mechanisms for the client and their family.
+Reporting to the Regional Supervisor, the Community Corrections Officer (CCO) is responsible for coordinating the community programming and risk assessment needs of clients serving community sentences imposed by the Nunavut Court.
+The CCO is responsible for the direct supervision of all adults and youths serving probation, deferred custody, and conditional sentences.
+The role includes administration of the Nunavut Fines Option Program.
+The CCO will work in conjunction with the RCMP to lay criminal charges and submit investigations and give evidence in court concerning violations of the court orders they are responsible for.
+The CCO provides counselling and identifies community support mechanisms for the client and their family.

-The Community Corrections Officer will be responsible for the supervision of up to thirty clients who will be under supervision and/or have legal restrictions on their freedom.
-The Officer will interview clients and complete risk and needs assessments and be able to explain results and identify and implement the appropriate programs to deal with the criminogenic factors of the client.
-Clients incarcerated in communities (Conditional Sentence Orders) will have to be directly supervised by the officer who will have to interact with family and friends in a small community on a daily basis outside of the workplace.
-The officer will be responsible for the supervision of federal paroled offenders in addition to the completion of community assessments and reintegration plans under the direction of Nunavut Parole Services.
+The CCO will be responsible for the supervision of clients who will be under supervision and/or have legal restrictions on their freedom.
+The CCO will interview clients and complete risk and needs assessments and explains the results and identify and implements appropriate programs to deal with the criminogenic factors of the client.
+Clients incarcerated in communities will be directly supervised by the officer and will have to interact with family and friends in a small community on a daily basis outside the work place.
+The officer will be responsible for the supervision of federal offenders and complete community assessments and reintegration plans under the direction of Nunavut Parole Services.